HazyResearch/bazaar/pipe/README.md

   1. Our NLP parser outputs a file in psql-specific format that no other application can read.
   2. When running extractors, we manually serialize and deserialize using custom logic consisting of UDFs (array_to_string) and language-specific code (String.split).
   3. Our sentences table is very wide, but most extractors only need 2 or 3 columns.
 This creates unnecessary I/O.
+  4. Our output is lossy, because we don't store the original text (only a tokenized version), and we have lost the mapping to the original characters.
+  5. It would be difficult to add coreference information to the sentences table, because it is not document-based.

 ## Schemas